livetrails/targetjs/README.md

 ## The Philosophy Behind TargetJS

 Traditional frameworks model the UI as a function of state: change state, re-render the UI.
-When state changes from A to B, the UI immediately jumps to B. The framework doesn’t naturally represent the *journey* from A to B. But modern, rich user experiences are journeys, not jumpts.
+When state changes from A to B, the UI immediately jumps to B. The framework doesn’t naturally represent the *journey* from A to B. But modern, rich user experiences are journeys, not jumps.
 They are built on sequences that unfold over time.
 For example:

 > Click → Animate button → Chain secondary animation → Fetch data → Render list → Animate items → Pause → Animate an important item